 Request Your Free and Confidential Case Review Today

-As your criminal defense attorney, Mr. Alsobrook or Mr. Jackson work for you.
+As your criminal defense attorney, Mr. Alsobrook works for you.
 That means doing what is necessary to secure the best possible outcome, which could include counseling you to accept a plea bargain, reduced charges, or dropped charges.
 You are innocent until proven guilty, and your attorney will work hard to make the prosecution prove its case with irrefutable evidence.

 We encourage you to contact our office in Opelika, Alabama to request your consultation today.
 Our lawyers do not charge for this initial appointment and keep everything you tell us in the strictest confidence.
 You may also request a consultation via our online form.
 If you’re unable to make it to our office, we would be happy to meet with you in another location.

 We also provide theft defense in Auburn, Alabama.